scott-griffiths/bitstring/doc/bitstring_classes.rst

 If you need to change the contents of a bitstring then you must use the :class:`BitString` class.
 If you need to use bitstrings as keys in a dictionary or members of a set then you must use the :class:`Bits` class (:class:`Bits` are hashable).
 Otherwise you can use whichever you prefer, but note that :class:`Bits` objects can potentially be more efficent than :class:`BitString` objects.
 In this section the generic term 'bitstring' means either a :class:`Bits` or a :class:`BitString` object.

-Note that it is bit position within the bitstring (the position from which reads occur) can change without affecting the equality operation.
+Note that the bit position within the bitstring (the position from which reads occur) can change without affecting the equality operation.
 This means that the :attr:`pos` and :attr:`bytepos` properties can change even for a :class:`Bits` object.

 The public methods, special methods and properties of both classes are detailed in this section.